Chipola announces registration for summer classes

-Chipola College registration for Summer classes begins April 5 for current students with 30 or more hours.
-All current students may register April 6-9.
+MARIANNA— Chipola College registration for Summer classes for new and returning students is now in progress.
 New students may register beginning April 12 after being accepted to the college.

 April 15 is the deadline to have financial aid application files submitted for Summer classes.